The concept of Trikaya (3 bodies) was developed in the Yogacara. It is also represented as Gankyil[1], which symbolizes the primordial energy.

 His wisdom-aspekt is the Jnanakaya( Skt. jñānadharmakāya; tib. yeshe chöku; Wyl. ye shes chos sku), also Sahaja-Kaya or Sahaja-tanu or Mahasukha-Kaya (Body of sublime bliss) or the Visuddha-Kaya, through which the suchness is directly recognized [11] [12]

 It has natural purity (wyl.
 Rang bzhin rnam dag gi ngo bo nyid sku) and immaculateness.
 According to the Uttaratantra II.51 he has five characteristics and five qualities.
 He is the favorite body of the Kalachakra - tradition.
-It is therefore comparable to the Hindu Sabda of the Ishvara, which surrounds the Trimurti and emerges there from the Mahamaya.
-The spiritual OM, the Vajra-Nada, creates the Dharmakaya.
-[13]

 According to Alice Bailey, an adept or a Buddha, as soon as he has a Dharmakaya body, leaves any possible relationship with the earth or any thought at it behind him.
 Thus, in order to help humanity, an adept who has acquired the right to nirvana, must renounce the Dharmakaya body as expressed in mystical language.
 [15]